BPYap/Question-Generation/README.md

 ### Training text style transfer model via Iterative Matching and Translation (IMT)
 ```
-python script/imt_train.py config/experiments/sample.yml
+python script/imt_train.py CONFIG

+argument:
+  CONFIG path to config file (e.g.: config/experiments/sample.yml)
 ```

 #### Configuration file
 This script reads all configuration settings from a single yaml file.
 To get started, copy the provided `sample.yml` file in `config/experiments/` folder and modify the value of each parameter accordingly.
-Each parameter (other than the general configurations) is prefixed by the name of pipeline component that consumes it.
-For example, `bootstrap_corpus-sentence_encoder` indicates parameter `sentence_encoder` is consumed by the `bootstrap_corpus` pipeline.
+Each parameter (other than the general configurations) is prefixed by the name of pipeline component that utilizes it.
+For example, `bootstrap_corpus-sentence_encoder` indicates parameter `sentence_encoder` is used by the `bootstrap_corpus` pipeline.

 There are in total 6 types of configuration parameter:
 ##### general